AreaLayer/firebolt-electrum/docs/tutorial.md

 #### Prerequisites

-Before running the Firebolt-Electrum software, ensure you have the following:
+Before running the Firebolt Electrum software, ensure you have the following:

 - Python installed on your system.
 You can download it from the [official website](https://www.python.org/downloads/).
 - Electrum set up in developer mode.